lisatd/lisatd.github.io/README.md

 2. Prevent multiple DOM traversals by moving code outside of loops, switch statements, or functions with multiple calls.
 3. Reduce number of background pizzas from 200 to 40.
 4. Improve `updatePositions()`.
-    a.
-Store all five possible phase values in an array to look up instead of performing the calculation for every pizza.
+    * Store all five possible phase values in an array to look up instead of performing the calculation for every pizza.
-    b.
-Use translate instead of left for positioning.
+    * Use translate instead of left for positioning.
-    c.
-Moved calculation of scrollTop position to outside for loop.
+    * Moved calculation of scrollTop position to outside for loop.
-    d.
-Create throttle function to throttle calls to `updatePositions()` to once per 100ms.
+    * Create throttle function to throttle calls to `updatePositions()` to once per 100ms.

 **Improving pizza resizing**